yixin0829/Cayman/project-library.md

 <!--YouTube-->
 <style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='https://www.youtube.com/embed/yJsUVUOrPow' frameborder='0' allowfullscreen></iframe></div>

-### CS50AI - Harvard's Introduction to Artificial Intelligence and Machine Learning
+### CS50AI - Harvard's Introduction to Artificial Intelligence with Python
 I had a lot of fun doing the projects for CS50AI.
 I hadn't used Python to much of an extent before this course, but I happily learned it to be able to play around with some cool AI-driven projects.
 Here's the final project, an AI that answers questions using the nltk library and TF-IDF to rank documents in the AI's knowledge base of wikipedia articles.
 <!--YouTube-->
 <div class='embed-container'><iframe src='https://www.youtube.com/watch?v=0b5fYlgueTo' frameborder='0' allowfullscreen></iframe></div>